Forethoughts/forethoughts-datastudio/docs/index.rst

 Access to the latest machine learning technology shouldn't be more than a few clicks or a few lines of code away.

 .. code-block:: python
-   :caption: Learn more about :ref:`Spa
+   :caption: Learn more about :ref:`Spark cluster from your python environment`

+   # import open d